 A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting.
-PLUS: An ASSIGNMENT for our critic/s.
+PLUS: An ASSIGNMENT for our critics.

 A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting.
 As we have clearly stated before, we will NOT be reviewing individuals’ TRC 3 submissions AT ALL.
 However, anyone who has been paying attention knows that we have been sharing information about the TRC 2 and TRC 3 investigations publicly and for FREE on Paperslip for years.

 Since we were the first in history to submit any cases of Korean Adoptees to any TRC investigation, we have a vested interest in the TRC process.
 We first submitted case study summaries of switched Korean Adoptees to the head of TRC 2 on December 18th, 2020 — just 8 days after TRC 2 began on December 10th, 2020.
 We were able to do this, since we had been identifying and connecting with switched Adoptees since 2018.
 The official TRC 2 Investigation into Overseas Adoption did not begin until December 7th, 2022 — nearly two full years after our initial effort.
-TRC 2 eventually came to identify systemic switching as a human rights violation in its March 26th, 2025 Interim Report, owing largely to our advocacy efforts on behalf of switched Korean Adoptees since 2018.
+TRC 2 eventually came to identify systemic switching as a human rights violation in its March 26th, 2025 Interim Report, owing largely to our advocacy efforts on behalf of this issue since 2018.

-Korean Adoptive Child Study Summary” — a document which we found in 2018 and which we coined as such in 2021.
+The TRC 2 Interim Report is additionally rife with evidence from KSS Adoptees in the form of the formerly secret KSS document called the “Korean Adoptive Child Study Summary” — a document which we found in 2018 and which we coined as such in 2021.
 For years — from 2021-2025 — we helped hundreds of KSS Adoptees for FREE to request and obtain this document from KSS, prior to the July 19th, 2025 transfer of all former Korean Adoption Agency files to NCRC.
 KSS itself never told Adoptees about this document, nor how to request and obtain it.
 We relentlessly supported the TRC 2 effort behind the scenes, despite being ruthlessly cut out of the movement by supposed “Korean Rights” advocates who wanted credit for our work.

 For nearly eight years, we have advocated for KSS Adoptees on multiple levels, in ways both seen and unseen.
 We continue that work in 2026 by providing FREE information about how Korean Adoptees can INDEPENDENTLY submit their cases to TRC 3.